-You may have noticed some recent changes on Lake Union.
-The City of Seattle, with a permit from the Department of Natural Resources (DNR), installed a line of five buoys on 5.24.2018 in a north-south line in the center of the lake.
-These are to mark a seaplane advisory area for a trial period this summer.
+The City of Seattle, with a permit from the Department of Natural Resources (DNR), has installed a line of five buoys in a north-south line in the center of the lake.
+These are to mark a seaplane advisory area.
+The buoys will be in place Memorial Day through Labor Day to help manage lake traffic during the busy summer season.
 While this is a City of Seattle initiative we know a lot of you have questions and want to hear from us.
 Here are some FAQs.

 Why are the buoys there?

 Lake Union is home to a diverse group of commercial and recreational users.
 With the continued development of the South Lake Union neighborhood, overall lake usage has increased.
 The seaplane advisory buoys are intended to provide increased separation between seaplane operations (takeoffs and landings) and other recreational watercraft (paddleboards, kayaks, etc.) and boat traffic during periods of peak lake usage.
 The purpose of the buoys is to bring greater predictability to both seaplane pilots (both ours and others who use the lake) and boaters/paddler enthusiasts on Lake Union.